henadzit/henadzit.github.io/_posts/2015-07-07-4-percent-of-websites-fail.markdown

 ![indiegogo.com downtime](/images/website_indiegogo.com.png)

 If my understanding is correct, *megafilmeshd.net* is a video streaming service used mostly in Brazil.
-It seems to have scalling problems since it failed during the peak time (the time is UTC on the graph, Rio is 3 hours ahead of UTC).
+It seems to have scaling problems since it failed during the peak time (the time is UTC on the graph, Rio is 3 hours ahead of UTC).

 ![megafilmeshd.net downtime](/images/website_megafilmeshd.net.png)